Smailen5/Frontend-Mentor-Challenge/pod-request-access-landing-page-main/README.md

 ### Built with

-- Semantic HTML5 markup
+- HTML5
-- CSS custom properties
-- Flexbox
-- CSS Grid
+- CSS
 - Mobile-first workflow
-- Javascript vanilla
+- Javascript

 ### What I learned